Walt Frazier: College career

 Although he was offered other scholarships for his football skills, Frazier accepted a basketball offer from Southern Illinois University, saying that "there were no black quarterbacks, so I played basketball."

-Frazier hoists the 1967 NIT championship trophy with co-captain Ralph Johnson.
+Frazier (right) hoists the 1967 NIT championship trophy with co-captain Ralph Johnson.

 Frazier became one of the premier collegiate basketball players in the country.
 He was named a Division II All-American in 1964 and 1965.
 As a sophomore in 1965, Frazier led SIU to the NCAA Division II Tournament, only to lose in the finals to Jerry Sloan and the Evansville Purple Aces 85–82 in overtime.
 In 1966, he was academically ineligible for basketball.

 SIU and Frazier won the National Invitation Tournament, defeating Marquette University, 71–56, in the final, in the last college basketball game played at the old Madison Square Garden in New York.
 Southern Illinois was playing in their final season as a College Division team, and became the only non-Division I/University Division team to win the NIT.
 After the NCAA began operating the NIT in 2006, non-Division I teams were no longer eligible to participate.
 Frazier was named Most Valuable Player of the 1967 tournament.